Below you can find a complete list of Oceanian animals. We currently track 292 animals in Oceania and are adding more every day!

 Many Oceania animal species are endemic or native to just one or a few small islands.
 With limited range and habitat, these animals can easily become endangered of becoming extinct.

-Tasmania, for example, is a refuge to many endangered species that once roamed Australia.
+Tasmania, for example, is a refuge for many endangered species that once roamed Australia.
 This southern, heart-shaped island avoided colonization by some invasive species, such as the dingo.
 Without competition from feral animals, endangered Tasmanian devils, wedge-tailed eagles, and others continue to survive.

 The island of New Guinea is also home to many endangered species, including rare and beautiful birds.
 Endangered tree kangaroos, pademelons, and the Queen Alexandra birdwing butterfly – the largest butterfly in the world – also live there.